renegade-fi/renegade-docs/docs.renegade.fi/docs/core-concepts/mpc-explainer.md

 Note, however, that MPC algorithms on their own don't have any guarantees about the validity of the inputs of each party.
 This would be a huge problem for the dark pool, as we must have guarantees that each trader actually has appropriate balances for each of their orders.
-In the next section [[The MPC-ZKP Architecture]](/core-concepts/mpc-zkp), we will see how we combine the idea of MPC with zero-knowledge proofs in order to prove consistency of balances and orders with respect to on-chain state.
+In the next section [The MPC-ZKP Architecture](/core-concepts/mpc-zkp), we will see how we combine the idea of MPC with zero-knowledge proofs in order to prove consistency of balances and orders with respect to on-chain state.